MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/system-insights/data-sources.md

 | Network well-known series | 300 KB per network adapter |

 >[!NOTE]
->As the table shows, the data footprint for System Insights is modest. **For the default forecasting capabilities, you can expect a maximum footprint of less than 10 MB for most stand alone machines.**
+>**For the default forecasting capabilities, the maximum footprint should be less than 10 MB for most stand alone machines.**

 ## See also
 To learn more about System Insights, use the following resources: